gregor/fyta-plant-card/README.md

-# HomeAssistant Fyta Plant Card
+# Home Assistant Fyta Plant Card
 Custom card to display information of [Fyta plants](https://fyta.de/) on your Home Assistant dashboard.

 You will need the [Fyta integration](https://www.home-assistant.io/integrations/fyta/) installed to use this card.